MatrixMike/ical-rs/README.md

 Each component can contains properties (ie: Property) or sub-components.

-* The IcalParser return IcalCalendar
+* The IcalParser  returns IcalCalendar
-* The VcardParser return VcardContact
+* The VcardParser returns VcardContact

 Cargo.toml:
 ```toml